SarupaDebnath/SPEDatathon2024/README.md

 CCUS Projects: Although North American CCUS projects have significantly increased since 2020, the current capacity is not enough.
 An estimated 860 additional CCUS projects would be required to close the emissions gap.

 Conclusions: The presentation emphasizes the urgent need to scale up CCUS projects and improve technologies to meet climate goals.
 Without aggressive action, achieving the Paris Agreement’s 1.5°C global warming limit will remain out of reach.

+# We have attached our code, presentation with voice, and power Bi dashboard for the datathon project.
+Check them out and give you feedback at sarupa@ualberta.ca.
+Thank you